Ivo Ištuk

-Ivo Ištuk (born 18 November 1953) is a Bosnian professional football manager.
+Ivo Ištuk (born 18 November 1953) is a Bosnian former professional football manager.
 He is regarded as one of the most successful Bosnian football managers.

 Managerial career

 Bosna Visoko

 Ištuk began his managerial career at Bosna Visoko.
 He managed Bosna from 1997 until the winter of 2000.
-He is the club's most successful manager as he won the 1998–99 Bosnian Cup, 1999 Bosnian Supercup and led the team to the 1997–98 First League of Bosnia and Herzegovina group stage play-offs.
+He is the club's most successful manager as he won the 1998–99 Bosnian Cup, 1999 Bosnian Supercup and led the team to the 1997–98 Bosnian First League group stage play-offs.

 Brotnjo

 In 2000, Ištuk became the new manager of Brotnjo as he replaced Blaž Slišković who left the position to become an assistant to Mišo Smajlović in the Bosnia and Herzegovina national team.

-As the manager of Brotnjo, he led the club to win the 1999–2000 First League of Bosnia and Herzegovina.
+As the manager of Brotnjo, he led the club to win the 1999–2000 Bosnian First League.
 Ištuk was adored by the fans while at the club.
 While he was the manager, Brotnjo was known as a club that played one of the most beautiful football in Bosnia and Herzegovina at the time.
 Ištuk left the club in the summer of 2001.